V4Fire/Client/src/components/base/b-router/README.md

    };
    ```

-2. Provide a route map as a component prop.
+2. Provide your routes as the component prop.

    ```
    < b-router :routes = { &